lammertb/libfins/README.md

 # Libfins - Multi platform MIT licensed CRC library in C
 Libfins is a multi platform library with routines to communicate with Omron PLCs over the FINS protocol.
-FINS is a inter-PLC protocol which allows hardware layer independent exchange of data between PLCs.
+FINS is an inter-PLC protocol which allows hardware layer independent exchange of data between PLCs.
 Omron PLCs support the exchange of data over serial lines, TCP, UDP and bus systems.
 This library currently implements the FINS/TCP communication.

 FINS is a client server protocol where a client sends requests to a remote server and processes their answer.
 The libfins library contains almost all of the publically documented functionality.
-The only functionality currently missing is using a PLC as gateway to execute Compoway/F and Modbus commands over SCI serial unit.
+The only functionality currently missing is using a PLC as gateway to execute Compoway/F and Modbus commands over SCU serial units.
 These features will be implemented and tested in the near future though.

 ## License